reactjs/react.dev/src/content/reference/react/experimental_taintObjectReference.md

 #### Parameters {/*parameters*/}

-* `errMessage`: The message you want to display if the object gets passed to a Client Component.
-This message will the be contents of an Error that will be thrown if the object gets passed to a Client Component.
+* `message`: The message you want to display if the object gets passed to a Client Component.
+This message will be displayed as a part of the Error that will be thrown if the object gets passed to a Client Component.

 * `object`: The object to be tainted.
+Functions and class instances can be passed to `taintObjectReference` as `object`.
+Functions and classes are already blocked from being passed to Client Components but the React's default error message will be replaced by what you defined in `message`.
+When a specific instance of a Typed Array is passed to `taintObjectReference` as `object`, any other copies of the Typed Array will not be tainted.

 #### Returns {/*returns*/}